walonCode/learning_go/Readme.md

 - Implementing interfaces for abstraction

 ### 🔹 Lesson 09: Concurrency
-- Learnt about and how it works
+- Learnt about it and how it works
 - Implemented how two concurrent function can talk to each other

 ### 🔹 Lesson 10: Packages